 makes backups and restores incremental and online, reducing

 their latency, which is good, but does not reduce much their

-overall cost; ZFS at least a a
+overall cost; ZFS at least has a

-redundancy of the storage layer.
+using the redundancy of the storage layer.

 Besides the cost, the schemes used by ZFS and BTRFS for storage redundancy can be used separately with other filesystem designs, and they don't obviate the advantage of having a filetree repair tool either.
 ZFS and BTRFS integrated to some extent the filesystem layer with the storage redundancy layer, which makes it more convenient, and reduces perhaps the frequency with which to run filetree repair tools just like journaling does, but still does not eliminate it.

 Never mind eliminating the need for conventional backups.

 While reading a recent blog post about latency adding hours to a large database job: